jonathanrauch/MiniPools-iOS/mini-pools-ios/INSTRUCTIONS.md

     - Goal amount if available (show it as part of the amount field in a $0 / $50 format).
 Amounts should be integers.
   - There are also 2 available actions:
     - Delete - deletes the pool using the API request.
-      - The user is automatically moved to the home page (forward transition) when the operation succeeds.
+      - The user is automatically moved to the home page when the operation succeeds.
       - Show top-bar activity indicator while delete is underway.
       - Delete button, edit button and nav-bar back button should be disabled while operation is underway.
     - Edit - takes the user to the edit pool screen (by push).